Bemidji, Minnesota: Major Employers

 According to the City's 2021 Comprehensive Annual Financial Report, the largest employers in the city are:

 Industries

-These are the top 15 industries in Bemidji.
-On the United States Census Bureau American Factfinder, some industries had a range of employees, so the average number of employees were used.
-Also, some industries, such as healthcare and social assistance, professional, scientific, and technical services, other services, arts, entertainment, and reaction, and educational services were split into three different categories.
-The number of employees for the three categories was combined into one category.
+These are the top 12 industries in Bemidji of the civilian employed population 16 years and over.

 Government

 Bemidji's government is made up of a mayor and a council, with the latter elected from five single-member districts or wards.

 Politics

 Culture

-Bemidji is a college city, with strong arts influences.
-The city's streets are lined with small shops and adorned with sculptures and other forms of public art.

 The Concordia Language Villages are near Bemidji.
 They have supported several language conversational groups (including French, Chinese, Norwegian, Spanish, Italian, and German) that meet weekly in local coffeehouses.
 In 2018 Concordia's Korean Language Village received a $5 million grant.
 The Korean village is the newest of the Villages.

-In 2011, Chairman Floyd Jourdain Jr. of the Red Lake Ojibwe Nation complimented Bemidji's Ojibwe language signage in places of business.
+In 2011, Chairman Floyd Jourdain Jr., of the Red Lake Ojibwe Nation, complimented Bemidji's Ojibwe language signage in places-of-business.

 During the summer, the Paul Bunyan Playhouse operates a non-Equity, summer stock theater at the Chief Theater.
 The Bemidji Community Theatre provides live theatre there when the Paul Bunyan Playhouse is not in operation.
-Bemidji is also home to the Bemidji Symphony Orchestra (BSO), which was established in 1938 under the auspices of what was then Bemidji State College.
-In 2000 the BSO became an independent arts organization.
+Bemidji is also home to the Bemidji Symphony Orchestra (BSO), which was established in 1938 under the auspices of (what was then) Bemidji State College.
+In 2000, the BSO became an independent arts organization.

-The statues of Paul Bunyan and Babe the Blue Ox are a popular tourist destinations.
-Many people photograph themselves in front of them.
+The statues of Paul Bunyan and Babe the Blue Ox are popular tourist destinations, and people photograph themselves in front of them.
 The statues are next to the Bemidji Tourist Information Center, where tourists can learn about local activities, events, and attractions.
-The center also includes many artifacts of the lumberjack's legend and a giant visitors' book travelers can sign; the names go back a long time.
-An old fireplace there was built with 900 stones, taken from every state in the United States, and most of the Canadian provinces, and Minnesota national parks.
+The center also includes many artifacts of the lumberjack's legend and a giant visitors' book in which travelers can sign their names; the list of signatures goes back decades.
+An old fireplace there was built with 900 stones, the stones having been taken from every state in the United States, most of the Canadian provinces, and Minnesota national parks.